Meet the gang!

 Dr. Bryan Mendez

-Dr. Bryan Méndez is the planetarium director at the University of California at Berkeley.
+Dr. Bryan Méndez is an Astronomer & Public Engagement Programs Director at the University of California at Berkeley.
 He is dedicated to inspiring others about the wonder and beauty of the Cosmos.
 He develops educational resources for students, teachers, and the public; conducts professional development for science educators; and teaches courses in astronomy.

 Igor Ruderman